 Soroche, or mountain sickness, is a real threat in the area and should be taken seriously by anyone arriving by plane from sea level.
 Adventure travelers will especially love this section of Peru.
-Some of the most spectacular walks in the world are found here.
+Some of the most spectacular walks in the world can be found here.
 The Inca Trail, which leads to Machu Picchu, is the most popular, but many lesser-known trekking opportunities in the Sacred Valley are impressive.
 With spectacular Inca ruins, countless colonial churches, and modern markets, this area has plenty to see and do as you prepare to top the area’s higher-altitude attractions.

 As Peru’s early tribes evolved from nomadic hunters to an established society of farmers, it became a popular place to live.
 The Sacred Valley was essential for the development of pre-Columbian Peru.
-The Incas, considered, in turn, lasted until the arrival of the Spanish a hundred years later.
+The Incas, in turn, lasted until the arrival of the Spanish a hundred years later.
 The Incas believed the valley was as sacred as the territorial correlation with the Milky Way.

 Their mythology had the founders of the region, the Ayar Brothers, emerging from the Ollantaytambo pyramid.
 Ollantaytambo also served as the battlefield for one of the last triumphant defeats of the Spanish army, when the Manco Inca withdrew from Cusco, and his forces redirected the Patacancha River to hold off Pizarro’s soldiers while at the same time gaining support.
 From the jungle.
-Pizarro tribes withdrew but eventually returned with reinforcements.
+The Pizarro tribes withdrew but eventually returned with reinforcements.
 The people still speak Quechua, and the farming methods remain fundamental.

 The best time to visit the Sacred Valley is during the dry season, from mid-April to November.
 The Sacred Valley is no different from the rest of Peru, and the dry season coincides with the peak tourist season.
-June through September is especially busy; If you plan to hike the Inca Trail, be sure to book early, as last-minute spots are difficult, if not impossible, to find.
+June through September is especially busy.
+If you plan to hike the Inca Trail, be sure to book early, as last-minute spots are difficult, if not impossible, to find.
 There are significantly fewer tourists from November to April during the rainy season, but the walks can be more strenuous.
 The Inca Trail is closed during February for maintenance, but other treks in the region remain open.

 The primary safety consideration for most hikers in the Sacred Valley is proper acclimatization and physical fitness.
 Pushing yourself on a hike without being fit or giving yourself enough time to get used to the altitude can be dangerous.